Working with Community Partners

 - Collaborating Investigator Summary: A collaborating investigator summary is used when the HS-IRB agrees to serve as the IRB of record for community partners who are affiliated with organizations without an IRB and the study is not federally funded.
 The HS-IRB Office will work with study teams to facilitate distribution of collaborating investigator summaries when needed.

 - IRB Authorization Agreement (IAA): An IAA is used when the UW-Madison HS-IRBs agrees to serve as the IRB of record for community partners who are affiliated with organizations that have an IRB and/or Federalwide Assurance (FWA).
-This is agreement used rarely with community-engaged research.
+This type of agreement is used rarely with community-engaged research.
 The HS-IRBs Office will work with study teams to facilitate processing of IAAs when needed.